On Wednesday 18th March, we had the pleasure of facilitating the DRIPP collaborative workshop,

 a difference to the prevention of healthcare associated infection.'

-Prof. Jennie Wilson, Past President of the Infection Prevention Society
+Prof. Jennie Wilson, Past President of the Infection Prevention

 'It is great to work with a variety of health care professionals from different societies and